qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_selection_tools.rst

   Intersection vector layer

 ``Modify current selection by`` [selection]
-  Choose how to handle the selection of the algorithm.
-You have many chances:
+  How the selection of the algorithm should be managed.
+You have many options:

   * creating new selection
   * adding to current selection